Mohammad0104/database_management/README.md

 ### Average Actor Age

-Calculates the average age of actors based on their date of birth.

 ```sql
 SELECT
     AVG(2022 - EXTRACT(YEAR FROM "DateOfBirth")) AS "Average_Age"
 FROM "Actor";
 ```

-### What it demonstrates
+These queries helped me practice:

 * `MIN()`
 * `AVG()`
 * `MAX()`
-* Date extraction
+* Date calculations
-* Aggregate calculations
+* Aggregate functions

 ---

-# 3. 🐍 Python Database Integration & ETL
+# 3. 🐍 Python & PostgreSQL

-Python was used to connect to PostgreSQL, execute SQL queries, retrieve results, and process the data using **Pandas**.
+I used **Python** to connect to PostgreSQL, run SQL queries, and work with the results using **Pandas**.

-The project uses the `psycopg2` library to establish the PostgreSQL connection.

-## Extract Data into Pandas

-The following example retrieves the average actor age from PostgreSQL and stores the result in a Pandas DataFrame.
+For example, I used Python to get the average age of actors from the database and store the result in a Pandas DataFrame.

-> **Security note:** Database passwords should never be hard-coded in a public GitHub repository.
-Use environment variables instead.

 ```python
 import os